EXCLUSIVE-EU frets naval mission off Libya could draw more migrants to sea

 By Francesco Guarascio and Adrian Croft

-BRUSSELS, April 19 The EU is considering sending warships to the Libyan coast to combat oil and arms smugglers but fears that could encourage more migrants to take to sea in hopes of being rescued and taken to Europe, according to an EU document seen by Reuters.
+BRUSSELS, April 19 The EU is considering sending warships to the Libyan coast to combat oil and arms smugglers but fears that could encourage more migrants to take to sea in the hope of being rescued and taken to Europe, according to an EU document seen by Reuters.

-In a frank reference to EU fears that saving more lives could mean trafficking gangs put more people to sea in unsafe craft, the paper drawn up before Sunday's mass drowning , warned of a "pull-factor risk" from a naval mission -- a risk more migrants would head for Europe.
+In a frank reference to EU concerns that saving more lives could mean trafficking gangs dispatch more people in unsafe craft, the paper drawn up before Sunday's mass drowning , warned of a "pull-factor risk" from a naval mission -- the risk more migrants would head for Europe.

-A European Commission spokeswoman declined comment.
-EU diplomats said any such mission was unlikely in the near future.

 The naval mission is one of several options suggested by EU officials working for foreign policy chief Federica Mogherini in the confidential paper on ways the 28-nation bloc could support a proposed national unity government if U.N.-brokered talks between Libya's warring groups succeed.